markjprice/cs14net10/docs/code-editors/vs.md

 }
 ```

-### Hot reloading using Visual Studio 2022
+### Hot reloading using Visual Studio
 If you are using Visual Studio, Hot Reload is built into the user interface:
-1. In Visual Studio 2022, start the project and note that the message is output every two seconds.
+1. In Visual Studio, start the project and note that the message is output every two seconds.
 2. Leave the project running.
 3. In `Program.cs`, change `Hello` to `Goodbye`.
 4. Navigate to **Debug** | **Apply Code Changes** or click the **Hot Reload** button in the toolbar as shown in *Figure 4.15*, and note the change is applied without needing to restart the console app.